-The selected few who underwent training had access to a committed cadre of pioneers—men such as Lt.
-Col. Fairbairn, AKA “The Shanghai Buster,” chief instructor and co-inventor of the Fairbairn-Sykes Commando knife; Sergeant-Major de Relwyskow, a two-time Olympic wrestling medallist and expert in small arms and unarmed combat; Col. Rex Appleton, allegedly the inspiration for James Bond; and Col. Anthony Biddle, an eccentric millionaire and amateur boxer.
+The selected few who underwent training had access to a committed cadre of pioneers — men such as Lt.
+Col. Fairbairn, AKA “The Shanghai Buster,” chief instructor and co-inventor of the Fairbairn-Sykes Commando knife; Sergeant-Major de Relwyskow, a two-time Olympic wrestling medallist and expert in small arms and unarmed combat; Col. Rex Applegate, allegedly the inspiration for James Bond; and Col. Anthony Biddle, an eccentric millionaire, and amateur boxer.

 Training took place at Camp X near Oshawa in Lake Ontario, Canada.
 The facility was so secretive that not even the Canadian Prime Minister MacKenzie King knew about it.

-A comprehensive curriculum, covering all probable contingencies, followed.
+A comprehensive curriculum, covering all probable contingencies, was taught.
 The recent declassification of the syllabus has unearthed a treasure trove of information about the evolution of CQB.
-Indeed, many of the CQB principles today’s Special Operation Forces adhere to trace their lineage to that secluded camp in rural Canada.
+Indeed, many of the CQB principles that today’s Special Operation Forces adhere to trace their lineage to that secluded camp in rural Canada.

 Agents learned to fight dirty.
 To gain an advantage over their opponent, they should do everything possible: throw dirt, gravel, a handkerchief, or whatever they had, in his face to distract him, and then strike.
 Some officers of pedigree found this to be ungentlemanly, but, as their instructors said, “foul methods of combat are more humane because they kill quicker.”